 Debit cards have all the access of a regular credit card, including online and phone purchases.

 Unlike a credit card, a debit card has no credit facility, so it offers you the convenience and security of Visa and MasterCard, using your own money.
-They are highly considerable options for students and those who have bad credit as there is no credit history required for application approval.
+They are also good options for students and those who have bad credit as there is no credit history required for application approval.

 The HSBC Day to Day Transaction Account offers a $0 monthly account fee with no ATM fees at over 3,000 ATMs and a Visa Debit Card

 - No monthly account fees, ever

 - No ATM fees at over 3,000 ATMs